This raspberry chipotle sauce is sweet, tangy, and spicy, the perfect sauce to liven up any dish with a little sweet heat.

 Are you guys ready for a delicious chipotle sauce that’s as versatile as it is delicious?

-To date, I’ve made my own creamy chipotle sauce (goes great with shrimp tacos) BBQ chipotle sauce (love it on salad) and honey-chipotle sauce (amazing on salmon and wings), but this raspberry chipotle sauce is the most versatile of them all!
+To date, I’ve made my own creamy chipotle sauce (goes great with shrimp tacos) BBQ chipotle sauce (love it on salad) and honey-chipotle sauce (amazing on salmon and wings), southwest chipotle sauce (amazing slathered on a sub or quesadilla) Hot and Spicy Chipotle Dip, but this raspberry chipotle sauce is the most versatile of them all!

 This sauce can be used for savory and sweet items, it’s not just limited to meat and fish.
 Although I will be sharing a taco recipe using this delicious sauce, it has so many more potential uses.